erenada/TYPHON/README.md

 **Primary Results (in `exon_repair/` directory):**
 - `All_chRNAs_passing_blast_exon_repair.csv/.xlsx` - Validated chimeras with chromosomal classification, breakpoint coordinates, and tool origin tracking
-- `Merged_seqs_exon_repair_renamed.fa` - High-confidence reconstructed chimeric sequences with precise breakpoints
+- `Merged_seqs_exon_repair_renamed.fa` - Reconstructed chimeric sequences with breakpoint coordinates

-These represent publication-ready results with molecular-level validation for downstream analysis.
+These are the primary outputs of the exon repair module and can be used for downstream analysis.

 ## Troubleshooting